jzxr/TraceTogether/README.md

 ### Web Ui

-- Open folder in visual studio.
-To allow automate updating for the crawlers:
+- Files

-- Run index.html
+  - index.html
+  - map.html

 - To run website on localhost, use localhost:8000 by typing in the command in Terminal:
   - python -m SimpleHTTPServer

 - You can also:
   - in browser, type in http://localhost:8000

-- Make sure that the .html is in the same folder as other files & folders.

 ---